-In this 5th issue (planned release winter 2022), Field Essays brings together Uzbek artist and filmmaker Saodat Ismailova with decolonial scholar Rolando Vázquez.
-While Ismailova came of age in the post-Sovjet era of Central Asia, Vázquez carries within him the ancestral geographies of the Latin American continent — or Abya Yala as indigenous peoples call her.
+In this 5th issue, Field Essays brings together Uzbek artist and filmmaker Saodat Ismailova with decolonial thinker Rolando Vázquez.
+While Ismailova came of age in the post-Sovjet era of Central Asia, Vázquez carries within him the open questions of Abya Yala (Latin America).
 The book sets out on a journey to find out what these differing cultures can learn from each other in terms of mourning and healing the triple colonial wound of timelessness, earthlessness and worldlessness (Vázquez: 2018).
 Can a book be a gesture of offering rather than a space of enunciation?
 Can it be a space of listening that can reconfigure inherited Western modes of thinking and working and create a space of “coming to voice” for silenced histories and life lines?

-The name given to this book and journey is “Q. Meanderings in fields of mourning”.
-Q stands for the Uzbek word qyrq, number 40, which connects to many parts of Uzbek culture: 40 (+1) spirits, 40 hottest and coldest days, but also 40 girls, an ancestral matriarchal epos, and a 40 day silence retreat at transition moments in life (death, birth, mariage).
+The name given to this book and journey is “Q. Meanderings in worlds of mourning”.
+Q stands for the Uzbek word qyrq, the number 40, which inhabits different layers of Uzbek culture: it is present in the Forty and One spirits (Qyrqbir Pari); in the Forty Diseases; in the Calendar of Chilla with the 40 hottest and coldest days; and in the Room of Forty (Qyrq Khona), the space used for a silence retreat during transition moments in life (death, birth, mariage).

 Notes and books used for the The New Alphabet School #Healing podcast.